-More info: Curious about the term “workforce mutuality”?
+More info: Curious about workforce mutuality?
 Martin Plowman shares a little of his background and his passion and explains why the term “workforce mutuality” was coined in this interview – Talking about diversity, mutuality and health.

-Click here to read or download The HealthWest Partnership Standards for Workforce Mutuality
+Download a free copy of The HealthWest Partnership Standards for Workforce Mutuality here.

 Please read our Position Statement on Workforce Mutuality here.